atharva-0123-cs/equations-slover/README.md

 ## How it works 🔍

-This app is a frontend client for an AI-powered equation solver API created and maintained by [Arekushi](https://github.com/Arekushi).
+This app is a frontend client for an AI-powered equation solver API.
 The goal is to make it easy for users to input various equations and formulas, and the AI will attempt to solve them.

 Relevant formulas, laws, and concepts:
 - Algebraic equations (e.g., quadratic, linear equations)